-Perhaps the most perplexing part of the hiring process is that many people end up in jobs that don't line up with what they studied in high school and/or college.
-For example, you may have studied law, but could have ended up balancing ledgers in a commercial firm for a living.
-If you want to find out what careers you'd thrive in, take this free decoder quiz!
+Perhaps the most perplexing part of the hiring process is that many people end up in jobs that don't line up with what they studied in college.
+For example, you may have studied law but could have ended up balancing ledgers in a commercial firm for a living.
+If you want to find out what careers you'd thrive in, take this FREE Career Decoder Quiz!

 It's one thing to pursue your dream job, but it takes time and dedication to actually land it.

-If you're chasing your dream career, follow tips for your chance at success!
+If you're chasing your dream career, follow these tips for your chance at success!

 Realize That It's Not Enough To Dream